-Holmes: That trick of John Clay pretending to be Vincent Spaulding and guiding Mr. Wilson to his accomplice Mr. Jones was smartly done.
-No doubt that Mr. Wilson was swayed by the four pounds a week pay.
+HOLMES: That trick of John Clay pretending to be Vincent Spaulding and guiding Mr. Wilson to his accomplice Mr. Ross was smartly done.
+No doubt Mr. Wilson was swayed by the four pounds a week pay.
 He didn't think about "why" he was asked to maintain such strict adherence to an office for four hours a day copying the Encyclopaedia.

-He should have been more aware as to why Mr. Clay, a notorious criminal, also known as Spaulding, would be willing to work at half wages.
+He should have been more aware as to why Mr. Clay, a notorious criminal also known as Spaulding, would be willing to work at half wages.
 While he was busy at the office copying words, these two men were digging a tunnel from his pawnshop basement to the bank.
 When I met Spaulding at the shop, I immediately noticed some dirt on the knees of his trousers.
-When Mr. Wilson showed us the notice that the Red-Headed League had been dissolved, it was clear that, this being Saturday, that the men planned to rob the bank and make their get-a-way before anyone could discover the break-in on Monday.
+When Mr. Wilson showed us the notice that the Red-Headed League had been dissolved, it was clear that, this being Saturday, the men planned to rob the bank and make their getaway before anyone could discover the break-in on Monday.

-Watson: Well-done Holmes.
+WATSON: Well done, Holmes.